-Bro Michael Mia is the alternate Officiating lay minister for Holy Unions and also Ministry Leader for Congregational Care.
+Bro.
+Michael Mia is the alternate Officiating lay minister for Holy Unions and also Interim Board Member.

 Open Table MCC currently has no ecclesial relationship or organizational connection with any other Church or group that is outside the MCC Denomination and is not officially authorized by MCC Denomination.

 …carefully and thoroughly.
 Many of your questions will already be answered by the succeeding steps and information below.
 Any forwarded questions relating to the steps are going to be reverted back to this portion of our website to read again.

 Couples seeking Holy Union should be 25 years old and above.
 After years of conducting Holy Unions, a minimum age requirement for readiness (while not absolutely certain) has been determined at this age of 25 years old.
 Ages 21 to 24 may still be considered depending on the circumstances of the couple.